gschmutz/kafka-workshop/12a-stream-processing-using-dotnet-streamiz/README.md

 ## Create the processor

-The reference the library from the .NET Core project, execute the following command from within the `kafka-dotnet-workspace` folder.
+To reference the library from the .NET Core project, execute the following command from within the `kafka-dotnet-streamiz` folder.

 ```
 dotnet add processor package Streamiz.Kafka.Net
 ```

-### Creating the necessary Kafka Topic
+## Create the necessary Kafka Topic

-We will use the topic `dangerous_driving_kstreams` in the Kafka Streams code below.
+We will use the topic `dangerous_driving_kstreams` for the output stream in the Kafka Streams code below.
 Due to the fact that `auto.topic.create.enable` is set to `false`, we have to manually create the topic.

 Connect to the `broker-1` container